 Archaeological sites are a non-renewable resource.
 Once disturbed, the information they hold is lost forever.
 Since 1998, museum archaeologists have partnered with the US Fish & Wildlife Service to document the condition of archaeological sites in the Kodiak National Wildlife Refuge.
-With the help of 62 volunteers and families, our team has evaluated 580 sites through 1329 individual site visits.
+With the help of 65 volunteers and families, our team has evaluated 587 sites (362 of them newly found) through 1387 individual site visits.
 This represents about half of all the known sites in the archipelago!
 More importantly, monitoring by stewards and public education by the museum have slowed the rate of destructive, illegal site vandalism.

 Stewards of Heritage

 Explore the value of archaeological sites and the issues that surround their care.

 Produced with assistance from videographer Alf Pryor with support from the US Fish & Wildlife Service.

 Please share these films.
 Copies can be downloaded for free on the Alutiiq Museum's Vimeo Channel.